jenkinsci/pipeline-aws-plugin/README.md

 * Use DELETE method for failed stack creation. (*Changed behavior*)
 * Use Jenkins proxy config when available
 * retrieve all CloudFormation exports (#42)
+* s3Upload returns the S3 URL of the target

 ## 1.21
 * Fix: `s3Upload` did not work in Jenkins 2.102+ (#JENKINS-49025)